batuncer/GYM/README.md

 Include the use of DTOs = with pay function
 Include the use of Lombok = i completed without using this. but i leanrt it from online Achieve 80% test coverage of the src/main/java folder.
+2 branched wer used and merge into the main.

 This is my first proje and i did my best to do this.
 I hope you can see my effort and i can get the certificate.
 I can say that I will become software engeneer one day and that day is today or next year.
 This is my career goal and i will do everthing for it.